 As a survivalist hero Sidney Blackmer’s fairly imaginative lawyer doesn’t do too badly either.
 He adjusts to the loss of his family far too easily, but compensates with his leadership skills.
-The rest of humanity boils down to thoroughly rotten male scavengers, and a random bunch of survivors from the city, that seem incapable of rebuilding anything without a strong leader.
+The rest of humanity boils down to packs of thoroughly rotten male scavengers, and a random bunch of survivors from the city that seem incapable of rebuilding anything without a strong leader.
 The nice intro to the new community shows barbers and other service-oriented folk working for free in a share-all spirit.
 Martin’s big contribution is to re-introduce the concept of money, to give relative value to those services.
 It’s what needs to be done, but in a few weeks they’ll likely be back to giving predatory mortgages, and foreclosing on those rickety shacks.
 Disappointingly, the film introduces a black survivor and then uses him for a couple of jokes about how lazy and cowardly he is.

 The script just skips over what one would assume would be essential scenes.
-Not only does Martin have no scene where he realizes he’s lost his family, his reunion with his wife happens off-screen.
-As the old rule of passive femininity dictates, Lois Wilson’s Helen Webster remains passive, accepting whatever Martin decides.
+Not only does Martin have no scene where he realizes he’s lost his family, his reunion with his wife happens off-screen as well.
+As the old rule of passive femininity dictates, Lois Wilson’s Helen Webster calmly accepts whatever Martin decides.
 We remain on Claire’s side even though she responds to her new rival in a completely selfish manner.
-We keep expecting the triangle to be resolved through action, with Helen sacrificed to a bullet or a volcano or something.
-Since Claire can swim to safety through a tsunami, she would seem, the fitter of the species.
+We keep expecting the triangle to be resolved through action, with Helen sacrificed to something violent, a bullet or a volcano.
+Since Claire can swim to safety through a tsunami, she would seem the fitter of the species.
 Either that, or both women could surely find mates more rugged and attractive than the rather ordinary Mr. Blackmer.
 Although the info is repeated ad infinitum elsewhere, most of us know Blackmer very well from his superb performance thirty-five years later in Roman Polanski’s Rosemary’s Baby.